 President Zelenskyy records videos for the people of Ukraine every day to report on what’s happening.
 While the information he shares is educational and critical for viewers, they also pay precise attention to what Zelenskyy has around him.
 The ceramic cockerel in the above shot is the tiny element that engaged thousands of people and boosted tons of video shares.

 That cockerel is the symbol of Borodianka (Kyiv region), which resisted the occupiers.
 A similar one sat atop a kitchen cabinet that survived in the destroyed house.
 For those seeing the cockerel in Zelenskyy’s video, it was a signal Ukrainians resist and stand no matter what.

 It’s important to avoid adding too many such details to video lessons.
 It creates a cluttered background set that can distract or disorient a student.
 Instead, organize the shot so they see where to focus.
-The rule of thirds will help here.

 Also, ensure that all background elements have a purpose and support your message.

 Ready to Try Storytelling Elements in Your Video Lessons?

 Storytelling is a powerful technique for brands to build awareness, engagement, and loyalty because it hooks users and evokes desired emotions encouraging them to buy from you or support your product.